WVNS-TV: History

 Relief did not come until WVSX changed its affiliation to CBS on September 29, 2001.
 Prior to 2001, Bluefield–Beckley–Oak Hill was one of the few markets in the Eastern Time Zone without full service from the Big Three networks.
 In fact, CBS programming had not been available over-the-air at all in the area since ABC affiliate WOAY-TV dropped the CBS Evening News and Captain Kangaroo from its schedule in the early 1970s; it had dropped most of its CBS programming in 1967.
 Since the arrival of cable in the market in the late 1970s, Huntington–Charleston's CBS affiliate—WCHS-TV until 1986, and future sister station WOWK since then—had served as the default CBS affiliate for the West Virginia side of the market while WDBJ in Roanoke served the Virginia portion.
 Both WOWK and WDBJ are still available on most of the area's cable systems.
 On February 28, 2003, the station was again sold, this time to West Virginia Media Holdings.
 As a result, the company owned three of the four CBS affiliates serving the state.
 The call sign was changed on June 7 to the current WVNS-TV.

 The Fox affiliation on a new second digital subchannel was acquired September 13, 2006, following a summer 2006 retransmission dispute between Charleston's WVAH-TV and Suddenlink Communications (the cable system serving Beckley).
 The demise of the Foxnet cable network (which had served the area for a time in the 1990s) on September 12 also played a role.
 Although it is carried on a digital subchannel, this is practically a return of Fox to WVNS after a five-year absence.
 WVNS turned off its analog signal on UHF channel 59 at 12:30 p.m. on February 17, 2009.
 Although WVNS transmits its digital signal on channel 8, it remaps to virtual channel 59.

 On November 17, 2015, Nexstar Broadcasting Group announced that it would purchase the West Virginia Media Holdings stations, including WVNS-TV, for $130 million.
 Under the terms of the deal, Nexstar assumed control of the stations through a time brokerage agreement in December 2015, with the sale of the license completed on January 31, 2017.

-Programming

-Syndicated programming on WVNS-DT1 includes Jeopardy!, Wheel of Fortune, The Ellen DeGeneres Show and Rachael Ray, among others.

-Syndicated programming on WVNS-DT2 includes 2 Broke Girls, The Big Bang Theory, and Judge Judy, among others.
-Programming from MyNetworkTV airs weeknights from midnight until 2 a.m.